tsenapathi/gmx_MMPBSA/README.md

 ```

 ## Overview
+gmx_MMPBSA is a new tool aid to perform end-state free energy calculations based on AMBER's MMPBSA.py with GROMACS files

 Most of the documentation below is found in the [Amber manual](https://ambermd.org/doc12/Amber20.pdf#chapter.34),
 we will point out what is new or different.
 Neither of these should be considered as a “black-box”, and users
 should be familiar with Amber and MM/PB(GB)SA method before at-tempting these sorts of calculations.
 These scripts